 Don't go to crowded places when it's hot outside.

 Listen to weather and news reports.
 In times of extreme heat, there will often be local sites where people can go to cool down.

 Your health and lifestyle may raise the threat of a heat-related illness.
 These health factors may increase your risk:

-The inability to sweat caused by some drugs.
-These include diuretics, sedatives, tranquilizers, and certain heart and blood pressure medicines
+The inability to sweat caused by some medicines.
+These include water pills (diuretics), sedatives, tranquilizers, and some heart and blood pressure medicines.

-Taking several drugs at once for various conditions.
-Don’t just stop taking them: Talk with your healthcare provider
+Taking several medicines at once for different conditions.
+Don’t just stop taking them.
+Always talk with your healthcare provider.

 Being substantially overweight or underweight

-Heat stress, heat tiredness, heat cramps, heat exhaustion and heat stroke are all forms of hyperthermia, the general name for a range of heat-related illnesses.
+Heat stress, heat tiredness, heat cramps, heat exhaustion, and heat stroke are all forms of hyperthermia.
+This is the general name for a range of heat-related illnesses.
 Symptoms may include: